Kaspersky Lab is a Russian multinational cybersecurity and anti-virus provider headquartered in Moscow, Russia.

 Founded in 1997 by Eugene Kaspersky, Natalya Kaspersky, Alexey De-Monderik, and Vadim Bogdanov, the company has grown into one of the most prominent cybersecurity firms in the world.

-Kaspersky Lab specializes in providing a range of security products and solutions for consumers, small and medium-sized businesses, and large enterprises.
+Kaspersky Lab provides various security products and solutions for consumers, small and medium-sized businesses, and large enterprises.

 The company’s flagship product, Kaspersky Anti-Virus, provides protection against viruses, malware, phishing, and other online threats for home users and businesses.